mcjazzyfunky/js-widgets/README.md

   nor will render functions be called directly.
 The only useful usage of component types are that they will be passed as first argument to the `React.createElement` function.
-Same for context provider and consumers and the `Fragment` symbol.
+Same for context provider and the `Fragment` symbol.

   In js-widgets things are different: Everything that can be used as first argument of the `h` function besides strings is a factory function that returns the result of a corresponding `h` call.
   Besides the second argument (`props`) of the `h` function and also for all the component factories is optional to provide a concice
-  syntax: All component types, `Fragment`, context providers, context consumers are factory functions with an optional second `props` argument:
+  syntax: All component types, `Fragment`, context providers are factory functions with an optional second `props` argument:

   ```jsx
   SomeComponent('some text')